DiceTechJobs/SolrPlugins/README.md

   * Regular solr spell check component can only search for corrections within 2 edit distances of each query term
   * This extends this functionality to allow you to embed a file of common user typos that will take precedence over the edit distance matches.
   *  Allows you to datamine common typos that go beyond an edit distance of two and inject them into your spellchecker.

+Should be compatible with solr versions 4+ and 5+.
+Please contact me via the issues list in the project with any questions, bug reports, feedback or feature requests.